orta/compiler-error-messages/site/help.md

 Some of these tools of these are definitely pushing the ANSI to HTML systems in my tooling, so forgive some ASCII/color errors.
 I'll get it fixed with time.

 Rome's help output is coming up next, and it is probably my favourite of the whole set.
-The use of bold, lines for delination and taking the width into account all make for a very polished introduction to the tool.
+Very effective use of bold, strong lines for delination between section and taking the width into account all make for a very polished introduction to the tool.

 {% example "js/help-rome" %}